SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 * Every stage in the program is intuitive and the user understands what they need to do next easily.

-* Input validation will be present so that the correct data types are entered into the calculator, thus reducing the chance of errors occuring.
+* Input validation will be present so that the correct data types are entered into the calculator, thus reducing the chance of errors occurring.

 * The outputted data should be easy to understand and display clearly.